wzhorton/FunctionalMixedEffects.Rpkg/README.md

 ---
 ## Install Information

-Package installation can be done using the `devtools` package:`devtools::install_github("wzhorton/FunctionalMixedEffects.Rpkg")`
+Package installation can be done using the `devtools` package:`devtools::install_github("wzhorton/FunctionalMixedEffects.Rpkg")`.
+On Windows you may be required to install git.

 Note that although the GitHub repository name contains `.Rpkg`, the package itself is named `FunctionalMixedEffects` (i.e. no `.Rpkg` and is properly loaded by `library(FunctionalMixedEffects)`).